-In our analysis of the cost-effectiveness of esketamine plus a new oral antidepressant compared with no additional treatment beyond a new oral antidepressant in patients with TRD, we found that esketamine produces substantial gains in quality of life while patients are taking the drug, although few patients in the model continued esketamine beyond five years.
-At the base-case price of \$295 per 28 mg intranasal device, esketamine use results in an incremental cost-effectiveness ratio of approximately \$198,000 per QALY compared to no additional treatment, well above the commonly-cited cost-effectiveness threshold of \$150,000 per QALY.
-Esketamine use also resulted in cost per LY gained of approximately \$2.6 million relative to no additional therapy, which is largely due to the marginally better survival in the esketamine arm.
-The inclusion of productivity gains from improved mood did not result in treatment with esketamine meeting the \$150,000 per QALY gained threshold.
-In one-way sensitivity analyses, the model was sensitive to the probabilities determining the continued effectiveness of esketamine, its comparator, or alternative treatment.
-Also, the remission rate ratio of esketamine compared to placebo as calculated from our meta-analysis was an important factor determining esketamine's cost-effectiveness ratio.
-The model was also
+In our analysis of the cost-effectiveness of esketamine plus background antidepressant compared with background antidepressant in patients with TRD, we found that esketamine plus background antidepressant produces substantial gains in quality of life while patients are taking the drug, although few patients in the model continued esketamine beyond five years.
+At the base-case price of \$295 per 28 mg intranasal device, esketamine plus background antidepressant use results in an incremental cost-effectiveness ratio of approximately \$198,000 per QALY compared to background antidepressant treatment, well above the commonly cited cost-effectiveness threshold of \$150,000 per QALY.
+Esketamine plus background antidepressant use also resulted in cost per LY gained of approximately \$2.6 million relative to a background antidepressant, which is largely due to the marginally better survival in the esketamine arm.
+The inclusion of productivity gains from improved mood did not result in treatment with esketamine plus background antidepressant meeting the

+\$150,000 per QALY gained threshold.
+In one-way sensitivity analyses, the model was sensitive to the probabilities determining the continued effectiveness of esketamine plus background antidepressant, background antidepressant, or alternative treatment.
+Also, the remission rate ratio of esketamine compared to placebo as calculated from our meta-analysis was an important factor determining the esketamine plus background antidepressant cost-effectiveness ratio.
+The model was also sensitive to the price of esketamine and the utility associated with having severe depression.